Ooblets: Plot

 The player moves to a land called Oob, where small creatures called Ooblets live.
-Arriving in Badgertown, they meet Mayor Tinstle, who provides them with a farm.
+Arriving in Badgetown, they meet Mayor Tinstle, who provides them with a farm.
 They also learn that the town is threatened into being shut down by the Oob High Council (OHC) and resolves to save it.
-After powering up the Oobnet Tower in Badgertown, the player repairs a hot air balloon and travels to five other locations to reactivate the other Oobnet Towers there.
+After powering up the Oobnet Tower in Badgetown, the player repairs a hot air balloon and travels to five other locations to reactivate the other Oobnet Towers there.
 They also engage in dance battles to defeat opponents and access the towers.
-Although the player succeeds, the OHC is still planning to evict Badgertown, but the player locates a secret passageway to the OHC's secret facility and discovers evidence that the Bunglebee Bun Corporation is controlling the OHC, who plan to demolish the town for their own gain.
+Although the player succeeds, the OHC still plans to evict Badgetown.
+The player locates a secret passageway to the OHC's secret facility and discovers evidence that the Bunglebee Bun Corporation is controlling the OHC, who plan to demolish the town for their own gain.
 After confronting Polt, one of the corporation's workers, he runs away, leaving behind articles that show proof of the OHC and the Bunglebee Bun Corporation's conspiracy.
 After the player has the articles published, they return to town to find the OHC preparing to evict everyone, but newspapers that reveal the OHC and the Bunglebee Bun Corporation's guilt are showered around the town, forcing the OHC staff to leave in defeat.
 Tinstle thanks the player for saving the town as the main story ends.